ropensci/gutenbergr/README.md

 rules](https://www.gutenberg.org/policy/robot_access.html) and complies
 to the best of our ability.
 Namely:

-- Project Gutenberg allows wget to harvest Project Gutenberg using [this list of links](https://www.gutenberg.org/robot/harvest?filetypes%5B%5D=html).
+- Project Gutenberg allows harvesting with automated software using [this list of links](https://www.gutenberg.org/robot/harvest?filetypes%5B%5D=html).
   The gutenbergr package visits that page once to find the recommended mirror for the user’s location.